cloudamqp/terraform-provider-cloudamqp/website/docs/r/integration_metric.html.markdown

 | New relic v2           | newrelic_v2    | license_key |

 ## Import
-`cloudamqp_integration_metric`can be imported using name argument of the resource together with CloudAMQP instance identifier.
+`cloudamqp_integration_metric`can be imported using the name argument of the resource together with CloudAMQP instance identifier.
 The name and identifier are CSV separated, see example below.

 `terraform import cloudamqp_integration_metric.cloudwatch <name>,<instance_id>`